-The BDO will continue to communicate with the OSC and monitor state and federal informational resources to ensure the ongoing climate risk-mitigation plan remains useful and relevant in addressing potential climate threats and will communicate any relevant updates to the provider industry via webinars, industry meetings and BDO website postings.
+The BDO will continue to communicate with the state climatologist's office and monitor state and federal informational resources to ensure the ongoing climate risk-mitigation plan remains useful and relevant in addressing potential climate threats.
 The BDO may initiate additional screening processes over the life of the BEAD Program to ensure evolving risks from climate-related hazards are understood and communicated to the provider community.